Ed Mangano: 2012 candidates

 For the 2012 elections, the TRP again endorsed congressional candidates King, Stephen LaBate, and Becker; Marcellino, Hannon, Jack Martins, Fuschillo, and Skelos for the state senate; and McDonough, Montesano, Thomas McKevitt, Ra, David Sussman, Curran, and Sean Wright for the state assembly.

 2014 candidates

 For the 2014 elections, the TRP again endorsed Marcellino, Hannon, Martins, Skelos and Michael Venditto for state senate and Saladino, McDonough, Montesano, McKevitt, Ra, Curran, Cornelius Todd Smith and Avi Fertig for state assembly.
 King was the only congressional candidate to run on the TRP line.

 Platform

 The Tax Revolt Party's primary agenda was to reduce what many residents saw as out-of-control taxes in Nassau County.
 The Tax Revolt Party stated intent was to restore disciplined fiscal management to Nassau County following what they argued was eight years of fiscal mismanagement under former County Executive Thomas Suozzi.

 The Tax Revolt Party's platform included cutting wasteful spending, freezing and fixing Nassau's broken tax assessment system, ending the Home Energy Tax, and creating local jobs and opportunities.

+Personal life

+Mangano is married.
+They have two children.

+Both Mangano and his wife were sentenced to federal prison.
+Edward's prison sentence is 12 years in prison, and he was ordered to pay $10 million in restitution.
+Linda served 15 months for lying to the FBI and obstructing a grand jury, but only five months were in prison, and the remainder was home confinement.